 Have you ever felt that you don’t have enough at times?
 While lack, in some respect, may certainly be present in your life, take stock of what you do have.
 You might have clean air to breath, water that flows out of a faucet, food in the fridge, and a place to sleep at night.
 If nothing else, appreciate the sun rising and setting each day, bringing the planet light and life.
 Something as simple as your fingers moving to grasp your coffee cup is a thing to celebrate.
 There are so many ordinary things to appreciate each day.

-The more you practice living in the present moment, the more aware you will become.
-Practice one of these five things daily and watch your life transform into a more peaceful and joyful existence.
+The more you practice mindfulness and living in the present moment, the more aware you will become.
+Practice one of these five things daily and watch your life transform into a more peaceful and joyful existence full of happiness.